 She has, at various times, participated in the Wharton Executive Education program undertaking courses on Investment Strategies and Portfolio Management.
 One of her notable achievements includes generating net income in excess of USD 2.0 million within the first year of Dunn Loren Merrifield operations, despite operating with limited balance sheet support and relatively low name recognition.
 Mrs. Sorae is also ACI certified (Association Cambiste Internationale).

 Adeola is the Chief Audit Executive with over 20 years of banking experience which cuts across Finance, Trade Services, Domestic Operations, Clearing, Internal Control, and Internal Audit.
-As the Chief Internal Auditor, Dele provides independent assurance to the Board of Directors (through the Board Audit Committee) and Senior Management on the quality and effectiveness of the Bank internal control, risk management, governance systems and processes.
+She provides independent assurance to the Board of Directors (through the Board Audit Committee) and Senior Management on the quality and effectiveness of the Bank internal control, risk management, governance systems, and processes.